labex-labs/open-source-labs/shell/learn-shell/lab-03-passing-arguments-to-the-script/intro.md

 # Introduction

-When writing scripts in Shell programming, you can pass arguments to the script when executing it.
-These arguments can be accessed within the script using special variables.
-This tutorial will guide you on how to pass arguments to a Shell script and how to handle and use them within the script.
+In Shell programming, the ability to pass arguments to a script is a fundamental and powerful feature.
+It allows scripts to be more flexible and reusable by accepting input from the command line.
+This lab will guide you through the process of creating a Shell script that can accept and use command-line arguments.
+You will learn how to access these arguments within your script, handle multiple arguments, and use special variables to process them efficiently.